Rybelsus vs Tradjenta is a review and comparison of two novel antidiabetic medications, Semaglutide, and Linagliptin.

 Rybelsus vs Tradjenta (Oral Semaglutide Vs Linagliptin) – Effect on body weight:

 Semaglutide is a novel medicine.
-The injectable weekly formulation (Wegovy) has been approved as weight-loss medicine.
+The injectable weekly formulation (Wegovy) has been approved as a weight-loss medicine.

 The oral tablet formulation, Rybelsus, has also been found in clinical trials to cause significant weight loss.